 - Success Academy - Entry Level Teachers -Elementary and Middle School 20-21

 - Weill Cornell - Clinical Research Assistant; Research Assistant/Technician (2 positions available)

 New York Recruiting Consortium (NYRC)

-Students from Brown University, Cornell University, Connecticut College, Trinity College and Union College apply to be interviewed on-site at the program by recruiting organizations.
+The 2020 New York Recruiting Consortium will be held in Manhattan on Friday, Jan.
+10, 2020.
+Students from Bard College, Brown University, Cornell University, Connecticut College, Swarthmore College, Trinity College, Union College, and William & Mary apply to be interviewed on-site at the program by recruiting organizations.

-The Office of Career and Professional Development has an extensive array of links containing job postings and other job search resources.
+The Hale Center for Career Development has an extensive array of links containing job postings and other job search resources.
 Visit online career resources for students.
 Students access passwords through the resource library in CamelLink.

 A free resource, courtesy of an alumna, with thousands of online courses including InDesign, Excel, Photoshop and more.
 Look for the link on the CamelWeb home page.

 The Hale Center for Career Development partners with the Academic Resource Center (ARC) on an intensive one-week program every January.
 Students learn directly from professionals through presentations and open engagement during a series of workshops and seminars run almost exclusively by alumni representing a range of disciplines.

 And one more thing